Fact or Fiction: Featuring the DJI Matrice 300 RTK

-In this post we’ll separate fact from fiction and call out the fake news surrounding the DJI M300 RTK while running you through the key features of the new DJI Commercial Drone.
+In this post we’ll separate fact from fiction and call out the fake news surrounding the DJI M300 RTK while running you through the key features of this game-changing commercial drone.

 - How does it compare against the M210 & M600 PRO?